tokarski9000/ba-fuel-calculator/README.md

 ## INTRODUCTION

-The Fuel calculator module is a DESCRIBE_THE_MODULE_HERE.

-The primary use case for this module is:

-- Use case #1
-- Use case #2
-- Use case #3
+The Fuel Calculator module is a custom Drupal module designed to assist users in estimating fuel costs for their journeys.
+By leveraging a REST API endpoint, it calculates the total fuel cost and consumption based on user-provided inputs such as distance, fuel efficiency, and fuel price.
+This module is ideal for websites or applications that require fuel cost estimation functionality.

 ## REQUIREMENTS

-DESCRIBE_MODULE_DEPENDENCIES_HERE
+- Drupal 10/11
+- Rest

 ## INSTALLATION